tattali/CalendarBundle/README.md

             - { name: 'kernel.event_listener', event: 'calendar.set_data', method: load }
 ```

-Then, create the listener class to populate the calendar
+Then, create the listener class to fill the calendar

 See the [doctrine listener example](src/Resources/doc/doctrine-crud.md#4-use-an-event-listener-to-connect-all-of-this-together)